-First Commonwealth and Focus Senior Benefits have partnered together to help Medicare-eligible consumers gain a better understanding of the benefits and plans available to them.
-Clients who are looking for information, interpretation, and local market insight should submit the form below to be connected to a local expert in their neighborhood.
+Focus Senior Benefits is here to help Medicare-eligible consumers gain a better understanding of the benefits and plans available to them.
+Clients who are looking for information, interpretation, and local market insight should submit the form below to be connected to a Focus Senior Benefit agent.

 Someone who is: